camcleod99/LaThoughtPad/milestones.md

 - *11/3* - Updated to basic functionality
 - *23/3* - Added post status and logic to move between statuses
 - *25/3* - Added tags to thoughts
+- *26/3* - Wanted to punch myself but got the notifications working

 ## Function List and Steps

+### Search Page
+A single click button will bring up a modal for putting in text to search for thoughts by content (at this point).
+The results will be listed by date.
+(We are NOT doing any of that potato math here, good sir.
+Get to france)

+  - [ ] Make Results Page
+  - [ ] Make Search Modal
+  - [ ] Controller Logic - Find Posts containing word
+  - [ ] Test

+#### Tests
+  - [ ] Results Page Can be Displayed
+  - [ ] Modal Can Appear
+  - [ ] Modal Can Accept input
+  - [ ] The Results Page Can be Displayed with returned values
+  - [ ] Above and values are correct

 ### Notifications
 When a posting event occurs (a user creates a thought, edits a thought, moves a thought or permanently deletes it), the system will pass a message telling the user the action has occurred successfully (or otherwise)
-  - [ ] Make Notification component
+  - [x] Make Notification component
-  - [ ] Make Notification logic in the page (IE: When the controller returns a message, use the notification component to display it)
+  - [x] Make Notification logic in the page (IE: When the controller returns a message, use the notification component to display it)
-  - [ ] Test Notification logic
+  - [x] Test Notification logic

 ### Tags (DONE: 25/3)
 Each thought can have three, one word tags.
 The tags can be added via a model and removed by clicking on the tag.